ordercloud-api/ordercloud-seed/README.md

 ### 1. Validate

-The reason to have a validate command it to prevent partially successfull uploads that leave the org in wierd state.
+The reason to have a validate command it to prevent partially successfull uploads that leave the org in weird state.
 Ideally, upload should totally succeed or be blocked in the validate step.

 - Output is a list of errors with lines in the yaml file.
 If list is empty, validation passes.
 - Command looks something like `ordercloud-seed validate {file-path}` (note no auth required)